Blog posts

 In a recent working paper by Tomohiro and I titled “Rational Bubbles: A Clarification”, we mathematically proved the nonexistence of rational bubbles in the model of Miao and Wang (2018).
 In other words, \(P=V\) in their model.

 It seems that there is a widespread misunderstanding in the literature.
-According to our systematic literature search detailed in the paper, there are 74 papers that are mainly about the theory of bubbles and cite Miao and Wang (2018) as a paper on bubbles.
+According to our systematic literature search detailed in the paper, 74 papers focus on the theory of bubbles and cite Miao and Wang (2018) as a paper on bubbles.
 Among those 74 papers, 68 cite Miao and Wang (2018) as a rational bubble model specifically.
 As proved in our paper, the model of Miao and Wang (2018) is not a rational bubble model.
-It is an asset pricing model with multiple equilibria, where the high- or low-stock price equilibrium is selected based on agents’ self-fulfilling expectations.
+It is an asset pricing model with multiple equilibria, in which the high- or low-stock price equilibrium is selected based on agents’ self-fulfilling expectations.
 In both equilibria, the stock price reflects fundamentals.
-I hope that our paper will help to reach a better and mutual understanding about bubbles, and that the science of bubbles will prosper forever, without ever imploding.
+I hope that our paper will help foster a better, mutual understanding of bubbles and that the science of bubbles will prosper forever, without ever imploding.

 Backdoor Roth